EasternGamer/AR-Library/README.md

+# WARNING!
+This readme is terribly outdated.
+I don't have time to update this anymore, proceed with caution.
+Note, if you wish to learn this API, you can send me a message on Discord, username easterngamer/EasternGamer.
+You can also use the examples presented here (waypointer and the sample in unit filters)

+The System Filters are essential and need to go into their respective filters for full functionality.
+The rest should go in Library as individual onStart() filters.

 # Augmented Reality API

 Hello there, I will warn you in advance, this is **not** for your average user.
 This is for other script developers to implement in their own scripts.